 Blackjack has been the game of choice for a lot of people for a long time now, a cruise to America would provide you with the chance to play the old favourite with some fantastic scenery.
 The UK is slowly playing catch-up, with P&O ferries now offering three variations of poker as well as the odd slot machine.

 Whilst it might not leave you in a tropical paradise far-away, it does give you the chance to relax in a different setting and meet with other like-minded players.
-For more in depth information you can consult the following post regarding a casino cruise.

 Who regulates on board Casinos?